- Download the Manticore Search Installer and run it. Follow the installation instructions.

 cmake --install . --prefix path/to/build --config RelWithDebInfo

 package.
-It will build package according to selection, provided by
+It will build the package according to the selection provided by the

-option.
-By default it will be a simple .zip or .tgz archive with all binaries and supplement files.
+-DDISTR_BUILD option.
+By default, it will be a simple .zip or .tgz archive with all binaries and supplementary files.

 cmake --build . --target package --config RelWithDebInfo

-If you didn't change the path for sources and build, just move to you build folder and run:
+If you haven't changed the path for sources and build, simply move to your build folder and run:

 cmake . cmake --build . --clean-first --config RelWithDebInfo